 Although actress @sarahjessicaparker beautifully pulled off a seafoam tulle skirt off on Insta, I feel a little silly wearing it at this point.
 Among the clothes I'll never retire?
 Sophisticated silk and satin pieces, like this silk-crepe number.

-Ditched: Low-Rise Jeans & Leggings
+Ditched: Low-Rise Jeans and Leggings

 Kept: High-Rise Styles